 Rachel graduated Magna Cum Laude from Northeastern University with a B.S. in Biology.
 In 2019, Rachel became a Certified Veterinary Practice Manager, the industry’s highest distinction for veterinary managers.

-Julia Marlin is Director of Coaching Operations for VGP and has been working with VGP since April 2015 when she joined as the first practice coach.
-Since then, her team has grown to 7 practice coaches.
+Julia Behr, CVPM is the Director of Coaching Operations for VGP and has been working with VGP since April 2015 when she joined as the first practice coach.
+Since then, her team has grown to 8 practice coaches.
 She is passionate about providing support, tools, and resources to help veterinary hospitals thrive!

-Julia has over 20 years of experience in the veterinary industry including over 15 years of experience in veterinary practice management.
-She has a Bachelors’ degree in Biology with minors in Psychology and Music History.
-She attended AAHA’s Veterinary Management School in 2003 and was recently approved to take her CVPM examination to become a Certified Veterinary Practice Manager.
+Julia has over 20 years of experience in the veterinary industry including 18 years of experience in veterinary practice management.
+She has a Bachelors’ degree in Biology with minors in Psychology and Music History from Indiana University.
+She attended AAHA’s Veterinary Management School in 2003 where she first saw Shawn McVey speak.
+She is a Certified Veterinary Practice Manager, the industry’s highest distinction for veterinary managers and is currently working to achieve the Certified Veterinary Business Leader through NAVC.

 Julia has managed both small animal general practices and emergency and specialty practices.
 She worked with Shawn McVey to implement Pathway Planning in two of the first practices it was utilized in.
 After seeing the success of this process along with improved leadership and communication training, she was thrilled to work with VGP to share resources and practice management support in an effort to elevate the veterinary industry.